Medically reviewed by Drugs.com. Last updated on May 27, 2021.

-Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking Alecensa.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using Alecensa.

 How should I take Alecensa?

-Before you start treatment, your doctor may perform tests to make sure Alecensa is the best treatment for your type of lung cancer.
+Before you start treatment with Alecensa, your doctor will perform a special test to make sure alectinib is the best treatment for your type of lung cancer.

 Alecensa works best if you take it with food.

-If you vomit shortly after taking an Alecensa capsule, do not take another one.
-Wait until your next scheduled dose and take the regular amount of medicine at that time.
+If you vomit shortly after taking Alecensa, do not take another dose.
+Wait until your next scheduled dose time to take the medicine again.